Geggy Tah

-Geggy Tah is a band initially composed of writer/singer/bassist Tommy Jordan and keyboard/guitarist Greg Kurstin.
+Geggy Tah is a band initially composed of singer/bassist Tommy Jordan and keyboard/guitarist Greg Kurstin.
 The band was known for its eclectic and playful live shows that featured both Jordan and Kurstin playing a wide array of instruments.
 David Byrne said that "Geggy Tah are so postmodern they've come out the other side...They incorporate so many disparate elements into their sound that one senses a new sensibility afoot, an inclusionary wave...like nothing I've heard before."

 History

 CoCu (late 1980s to early 1990s)

 In about 1987, Jordan formed the ten-member band CoCu (short for Collaborating Cultures or Combating Cultures), a melding of several highly trained musicians, including Jordan, John McKnight, and Danny Moynahan, and five non-musicians.
 Kurstin auditioned and joined CoCu in 1988, introduced to Jordan by McKnight.
 CoCu was experimental and playful, described by Jordan as "more of a workshop than a band," with a focus on audience involvement, and quickly became a favorite in the Los Angeles club scene.
-CoCu ultimately established residencies at two exclusive Los Angeles clubs, Flaming Colossus and Vertigo, where they caught the attention of U2's Bono, who bought CoCu three weeks of studio time and requested that Jordan send him the resulting recording, and Steven Spielberg, who hired CoCu to play his birthday party.'
+CoCu ultimately established residencies at two exclusive Los Angeles clubs, Flaming Colossus and Vertigo, where they caught the attention of Steven Spielberg, who hired CoCu to play his birthday party, and U2's Bono, who bought CoCu three weeks of studio time and requested that Jordan send him the resulting recording.
+CoCu was also the inspiration for U2’s song “Tryin’ to Throw Your Arms Around the World” as their Flaming Colossus performances would sometimes feature Jordan playfully interacting with club goers while wearing long false arms.'

 Formation of Geggy Tah (1988) and signing with Luaka Bop (early 1990s)

 Jordan and Kurstin began experimenting as a duo in mid-1988 and after CoCu disbanded in the early 1990s, their focus turned to this partnership.
 The name Geggy Tah was derived from their first names.
-Both men have a sister who was unable to pronounce her brother's name when very young; "Geggy" and "Tah" were the baby girls' mispronunciations of "Greg" and "Tommy."
+Both men have a sister who was unable to pronounce her brother's name when very young; "Geggy" and "Tah" ie: "Greg" and "Tommy."
+And Tommy's sister Amy Jordan sang Vocals on all three records.

 Their demo tape made its way into the hands of David Byrne who had in 1988 founded the record label Luaka Bop, intended to showcase music from outside the United States.
 Though Geggy Tah as an American band was not strictly in line with the profile of musicians Byrne intended to include on the label, he was so taken with their unique sound that he signed them, describing their demo tape as, "one of the weirdest, most surprising things we’d ever heard.
 It was truly like nothing else."
 He elsewhere described Geggy Tah as "a cross between Ween and Prince, but with deeper and more articulate lyrics.
 To someone not in the business, I'd say it's the whole, very contemporary and un-nihilistic kit and kaboodle in one optimistic pot."